Russefeiring

 The russefeiring (English: 'russ celebration') is a traditional celebration for Norwegian high school students in their final spring semester.
 Students that take part in the celebrations are known as russ.
 Students in high school normally prepare for this celebration from the start of the year.
 Russ celebrations normally happen before the final term exam for the high school students before they are off to university or college.

 Russ celebrate all over Norway, but the traditions differ between regions and counties.
 Some purchase large buses to drive to events and to party in, while others may simply buy a van or a car.
 Not all russ, particularly in the big cities, have buses at all.
 The russefeiring traditionally starts around 20 April (with some starting earlier or later depending on the county) and ends on 17 May, the Norwegian Constitution day.
 Participants wear coloured overalls (usually red, blue, green, white, or black).
 Some form groups that name a bus, car or van (often making a name or logo).

 Some celebrate almost continually during this period, and drunkenness and public disturbances are regularly linked to the celebration, creating yearly public debates on how to prevent the most negative outcomes of the russ tradition.

-The word russ stems from the Latin word, depositúrus ['which shall lay off'] ('som skal legge av').
+The word russ stems from the Latin word dēpositūrus ['which shall lay off'] ('som skal legge av').

 History

 The modern Norwegian russefeiring has roots to the mid-1800s.
 In 1905, the red russ caps (russelue) were introduced to graduation celebrations as a sign of the imminent acceptance into the system of higher education.
 The caps were initially only used by boys, and were inspired by German students, who in 1904 wore red caps when they visited Norway.
 In 1916, blue caps were introduced at the Oslo Commerce School, a prestigious high school specializing in economics, in order to separate them from the common graduates.
 Later, celebrations were gradually extended, similarly coloured overalls (russedress) were added, and the caps were saved for the final day of celebrations.

 As time passed, students graduating from vocational courses were allowed to participate in the celebrations, and additional overall and cap colours were gradually introduced by some of the vocational graduates.
 The celebrations then became a general celebration of the end of upper secondary school (videregående skole).

-In Norway, most are 18 or 19 by the time of therussefeiring.
+In Norway, most are 18 or 19 by the time of the russefeiring.
 The age of 18 is both the age limit for buying alcohol and acquiring a driver's license.
 Therefore, the growing festivities also led to increased alcohol consumption, and in the 1970s the tradition of buying old cars, vans, buses, and even lorries and painting them in the same colours as the overalls became common.